toth12/let-them-speak-toth/src/assets/files/essays/MethodsDatasetDescriptionUSHMM.md

 <h2>Interview lengths</h2>

 The length of interviews also vary a lot in the dataset.
 For instance, some of the interviewees are extremely short, they contain less than 1000 words.
-(It might be that some of these interviews are erroneous for one or another reason).
+(It might be that some of these interviews are erroneous).
 And there are two interviews that are longer than 100.000 words.
 But most of the interviews are around 15000 words long.

 ![](ImagesMethodsDatasetDescription/distribution_word_counts_USHMM.png)